MSc International Accounting

 ACCA texts and question banks from the reading list for each module are also included in the programme fee.

-The University of Liverpool has one of the largest professionally qualified Accounting and Finance academic department in the UK.
+The University of Liverpool has one of the largest professionally qualified Accounting and Finance academic departments in the UK.
 As such, we are able to offer different Master programmes in Accounting, each with its own unique benefits.
 View a comparison table of the programmes here.

 ACCA Academic Professional Partnership Programme